 Basics of the Cretan Diet

 Greece is famous for its food.
 Moussaka, gyros, or pastitsio to name just a few.

 However, there are Greek dishes that are less known but equally, if not more, delicious.
 And Crete is full of them!

 The Cretan Diet, which some considered even healthier than the Mediterranean diet, includes the exclusive use of extra virgin olive oil, lots of fruits and seasonal vegetables, pulses, cereals, and just a little meat.

-There are many dishes that can often be found (with quite similar names) in Turkish cuisine… starting from the simplest of all: Coffee!
+Many dishes can often be found (with quite similar names) in Turkish cuisine… starting from the simplest of all: Coffee!

 What Ingredients Will I find in Cretan Dishes?

-Eager to know more, these are some of the ingredient you can expect to find in the local cuisine…
+Eager to know more about the foods of Crete? these are some of the ingredients you can expect to find in the local cuisine…

 Goat is another staple on the island, it can be cooked on the spit, poached with rice (pilaff), or with a more sophisticated touch, sprinkled with honey or petimezi (an ancient grape syrup still used on the island).